vito/bass/README.md

 workload to workload, extracted to the host machine, or even dumped in JSON form.

-forming a recipe to re-create the artifact with the exact same inputs, including any dependent workload paths, recursively.
-This JSON file can be shipped alongside your production artifacts as a form of provenance.

 ### verifiable artifacts

 Artifacts built by Bass can be delivered alongside a single `.json` file that consumers can run to reproduce the same artifact, including all of its inputs.
 This `.json` file can also be used to verify everything that went into the final artifact, which is helpful for auditing CVE exposure.

 ### polyglot programming via workloads